oddballteam/challenges/OddJava/README.md

-# Oddball Coding Challenge
+# OddJava Overview

-The core of this challenge is to build a REST API using Spring Boot Web and parse the payload data. \
+The core of this challenge is to build a simple REST API using Spring Boot and parse the payload data. \
 For convenience, we've included common libraries as part of the build, but their use is not required. \
 Feel free to import any libraries you're comfortable with and resources like Google, StackOverflow, or \
 documentation when completing this challenge.

+---
-## Overview
+## Challenges
 As health care providers, we're concerned with the moods and stress levels of our patients. \
-We have historical data available in CSV files that we want to analyze.

-We're going to define a bad day as a day when:
+We have a simple H2 database as our data source to generate "Bad Day Reports".

+---
+### Spring Boot
+Build an application using the Spring Boot framework to fetch and save data. \
+The model and database repositories are already created.
+You provide the API. \
+Make improvements as you see fit, but prioritize getting everything up and running first!

+---
+### Data Parsing
+After fetching data, parse the contents to produce "Bad Day Reports"

+A **Bad Day** is defined as when:

 - A user's mood is 1 or 2
 - A user's mood is a 3, but their stress for that same day is a 4 or 5
 - If we don't have mood or stress data for a given day, we'll assume it's neutral (3)

-## Challenge

-Build a Java application using the Spring Boot framework to fetch mocked data resources from a REST endpoint. \
-After fetching the data, determine the following:
+#### Bad Day Reports

-- Find which users that had two or more bad days in the week of 2017-05-07 and return
+1. Find which users that had two or more bad days in the week of 2017-05-07 and return
    - Username
    - Number of bad days each patient had for the week

-- Find the users with the 5 longest streaks of consecutive bad days and return for each bad day streak
+2. Find the five longest consecutive Bad Day streaks and return for each
    - Username
    - Number of bad days
    - Starting date of that streak

-**Output Format**
+#### Output Format
-- Print all data to console
+- Nothing fancy, print reports to console
 - Sort all output in decreasing order of bad days

+---
-## Resource files
+## Resource Files
+View your H2 database at [http://localhost:8080/h2-console](http://localhost:8080/h2-console)

-Use the files found in ./src/main/resources/data for this OddChallenge
+For reference, resource data files can be found in `main/resources/data`

-[users.csv](./src/main/resources/data/users.csv), a CSV file containing fake users.
+[users.csv](./src/main/resources/data/users.csv), a CSV file containing fake users
-[moods.csv](./src/main/resources/data/moods.csv), a CSV file containing their moods.
+[moods.csv](./src/main/resources/data/moods.csv), a CSV file containing their moods
-[stress.csv](./src/main/resources/data/stress.csv), a CSV file containing their stress levels.
+[stress.csv](./src/main/resources/data/stress.csv), a CSV file containing their stress levels